• Skip to primary navigation

 How long will it take for me to feel better?

-Most of my clients start feeling better within the first month.
-Most people who have chronic health challenges have factors contributing that have been bubbling away under the surface for many years, even decades.
+Most of my clients start feeling better within the first 4-6 weeks.
+Most people who have chronic health challenges have various factors contributing that have been bubbling away under the surface for many years, even decades.
+So, working on acceptance that meaningful improvements take time is important.
+Setbacks sometimes occur, so understanding this and accepting that you are still on the right path is important.

 Developing a healthy working relationship for the long term is essential.
 Healthy respect goes both ways.
 My clients who get good results are the ones willing to make a long term commitment and who trust me.